latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 # Lazy Flush

-Executing `engine.Lazy()` executes all queries to MySQL and Redis immediately.
-But in many scenarios you may prefer to run queries asynchronously, in another thread, so your code can continue without a need to wait a query is executed in database.
+By default, calling `engine.Lazy()` executes all queries to MySQL and Redis immediately.
+However, in many scenarios it may be more efficient to run queries asynchronously, in a separate thread, so that your code can continue without waiting for the query to be executed in the database.

-BeeORM provides special method `FlushLazy()` which is doing exactly it.
-Queries to MySQL and Redis are added to special [redis stream](https://redis.io/docs/data-types/streams/) called `orm-lazy-channel`.
-Then [background consumer](/guide/background_consumer.html) is reading these queries and executes them.

-Look at example below:
+To support this use case, BeeORM provides the `FlushLazy()` method, which adds queries to a special [Redis stream](https://redis.io/docs/data-types/streams/) called `orm-lazy-channel`, from which they can be processed asynchronously by a [BackgroundConsumer](/guide/background_consumer.html).

+Here is an example of how `FlushLazy()` can be used:

 <code-group>
 <code-block title="code">